zognin/tp/docs/UserGuide.md

 ### 1.1 About BobTheBistroBoss

-Can you prepare the most heavenly dishes?
-Why not share the love (and earn a little extra cash on the side :stuck_out_tongue_closed_eyes:) with **BobTheBistroBoss**! <br>
+Do you face difficulties managing many different orders? <br>
-BobTheBistroBoss (BTBB) supports Home Chefs who want to venture into the home-based F&B business, but are deterred by the complexity of business management. <br>
+Ever wanted to stop worrying about your next inventory restock? <br>
-BTBB makes this process **hassle-free**!
-Allow us to handle the business, you just focus on being the best chef you can be!
+Thought about hiring someone to manage the growth of your home business? <br>

-Too many orders?
-No problem. <br>
+If any of these concerns apply to you, then you're in luck –– **BobTheBistroBoss** can do all these and MORE! <br>
-Ingredients always running out?
-That's OK! <br>
+Not only that, BobTheBistroBoss (BTBB) makes this process **hassle-free**! <br>
-Can't even tell if you're making a profit?
-Don't worry. <br>
+Allow BTBB to handle the business, you just focus on being the next Gordon Ramsay!

-Have agile fingers and want to show it off?
-Weird flex but ok! <br>
+BTBB supports Home Chefs who seek to **venture into the home-based F&B business**, but are deterred by the complexity of business management.

-BTBB will do all these and MORE, just for you!
+With BTBB, you can track **logistics** and receive valuable **data visualizations**, via a **user-friendly** command line interface (CLI).

-BTBB is a desktop application that aims to help home-based F&B businesses, by keeping track of logistics as well as providing valuable data visualizations, via a user-friendly command-line interface (CLI).
-Our application centralizes all data in one place, and even comes with a Graphical User Interface (GUI) to easily view and manoeuvre through client and order details.
+BTBB consolidates all the data in one place, and even comes with a Graphical User Interface (GUI) to easily view and manoeuvre through client, ingredient, order and recipe details.

 ### 1.2 Navigating the user guide